MacEnhancer: Background

 Microsoft began producing hardware for Apple with the Z-80 SoftCard, an Apple II processor card, in 1980.
-The SoftCard is Microsoft's first hardware product.
+The SoftCard also served as Microsoft's first ever hardware product.

 When Apple introduced the first Macintosh in 1984, the only printer it supported was Apple's own ImageWriter, which connects to the Macintosh through a serial interface—the only type of connection this Macintosh offers.
 This dearth in choices for printers led the Macintosh to flounder in the business world, where the IBM PC, and the Apple II before it, achieved widespread adoption owing to their parallel ports, which support a wide variety of printers and other peripherals.
-To rectify this, in January 1985, Microsoft announced the MacEnhancer, an expansion box for the original Macintosh (retronymically dubbed the Macintosh 128K) and the recently released Macintosh 512K.
-Microsoft's announcement came on the heels of Apple announcing their Macintosh Office initiative to develop more hardware to make the Macintosh attractive to corporate buyers, which bore the LaserWriter printer.
+To rectify this, on January 22, 1985, Microsoft announced the MacEnhancer, an expansion box for the original Macintosh (retronymically dubbed the Macintosh 128K) and the recently released Macintosh 512K.
+Microsoft's announcement came on the eve of Apple announcing their Macintosh Office initiative to develop more hardware to make the Macintosh attractive to corporate buyers, an initiative which bore the seminal LaserWriter printer.